wibsonorg/wibson-core/README.md

 * `infuraToken`: The API key supplied by [Infura](https://infura.io/) to be used on remote environments.
 * `environments`: Allowed keys are `development`, `test`, `coverage`, `remoteDevelopment`, `staging`, `production`.
 * Environment options:
-    * `wibTokenAddress`: Optional.
-An Ethereum address of an existing `WIBToken` contract to avoid redeploying it.
     * `deployPrivateKey`: Private key for the deployer account only used in remote environments.

 ## Testing